 Camping: Fairholme: 87 sites (one accessible), fire pits with grates, picnic tables, potable water, animal-proof food storage lockers, accessible restrooms, RV dump station.
 Open late spring into early fall.
 Log Cabin Resort runs a summer-only RV campground.

 Picnic Areas: East Beach: beach, accessible vault toilet, fire pits, tables.
 Bovee's Meadow: beach, accessible vault toilet, tables.
 La Poel (summer only): firepits, tables, accessible vault toilet.
 North Shore: accessible vault toilet, firepits, tables.

 Regulations: Pets and bicycles are not permitted on trails, except on the Spruce Railroad Trail.
+Pets must be kept on a 6 foot or shorter leash.
 Alcohol and glass are not permitted on public beaches.

 Safety: Please respect the speed limit on the winding roads.
 The lake is very cold and deep; always wear life jackets on the water.

 Mount Storm KingAn Indian legend tells us of the creation of Lake Crescent...
 There was much fighting between the Klallam and Quileute tribes along a small river that flowed through the present site of Lake Crescent.
 The disagreements escalated into a great battle that lasted three days.
 The mountain spirit of the area became very upset at the foolish fighting.
 He hurled a gigantic boulder down at them, killing all of the warriors.
 The boulder was so big that it dammed the river and the water backed up, forming Lake Crescent.
 For many years, tribal members did not visit the area where their relatives were killed.